 Results

-As an illustration of the generalized additive modeling approach, Figure 6 shows the tongue movement trajectories in the oral cavity as measured by the three tongue sensors during the pronunciation of two dialect words: taarten, ‘cakes’ (generally pronounced [tʊːtn] in Ter Apel and [tœʀtə] in Ubbergen), and boor, ‘drill’ (generally pronounced [bʊːr] in Ter Apel and [bʊːʀ] in Ubbergen), . two CVC sequences in standard Dutch, taat, [tat] and poop, [pop].
+As an illustration of the generalized additive modeling approach, Figure 6 shows the normalized tongue movement trajectories for each of the three tongue sensors separately during the pronunciation of four dialect words: taarten, ‘cakes’ (generally pronounced [tʊːtn] in Ter Apel and [tœʀtə] in Ubbergen), bogen, ‘bows’ (generally pronounced [ bougŋ] in Ter Apel and [boˑçə] in Ubbergen), tol, ‘top’ (spinning toy; pronounced [tɔl] in both dialects), and kameel, ‘camel’ (generally pronounced [kəmel] in both dialects).
+Similarly, Figure 7 shows the same type of visualization for two CVC sequences in standard Dutch, taat, [tat] and poop, [pop].
 The red and blue dots in the graph indicate the measured tongue positions of both groups.
 The red (dark) curves indicate the fitted tongue trajectories of the speakers in Ubbergen for word-specific models, whereas the (lighter) blue curves are linked to the speakers in Ter Apel.
 The relative lightness of each curve visualizes the time course from the beginning of the word (darkest) to the end of the word (lightest).
-Clearly the articulations for taarten are markedly different for the two groups, whereas the articulations for boor are much more similar.
+Clearly the articulations for taarten and bogen are more different (specifically in the shape of the trajectories) than the articulations for tol and kameel (and also taat and poop in Figure 7), which only seem to differ with respect to the posterior position (further back in Ter Apel than in Ubbergen).
 In addition, the pronunciations for taat show a greater distinction between the two speaker groups than the pronunciations for poop.
-A general pattern across all four graphs, however, is that the speakers from Ubbergen appear to have more anterior tongue positions than those from Ter Apel.
+A general pattern across all six graphs in Figures 6 and 7, however, is that the speakers from Ubbergen appear to have more anterior tongue positions than those from Ter Apel.

-The fitted trajectories were obtained by creating a single GAM for each of the four words for each of the three sensors.
+The fitted trajectories were obtained by creating a single GAM for each of the six words for each of the three sensors.
 In the GAM specification, a different SF was fitted for each group.
 The command to fit such a model for a single word (simplified: only for a single sensor in a single dimension) using the function bam of the mgcv package is: